 In table 6 we focus directly on the degree to which cash transfers offset difference in schooling investments by including schooling transfers as an explanatory variable.
 For each specification, we again show OLS results that include the same parental characteristics used in table 5 and family fixed effect results that effectively control for all family characteristics that are fixed over time.
 We include no additional control variables in columns 1 and 2 and add various child-level characteristics in columns 3 through 6.

 The simple association between cash transfers and schooling investment in column (1) is strongly positive, consistent with what has been found elsewhere.
 Importantly, however, there is no such association within families.
-The coefficient on schooling transfers is just $9, with a standard error of 23), indicating that differential schooling investments are not offset with later cash transfers.
+The coefficient on schooling transfers is just $9 (s.e.=23), indicating that differential schooling investments are not offset with later cash transfers.
 This pair of results identifies an important phenomenon: the positive relationship between schooling transfers and later cash transfers found across families (and in previous studies) is likely simply an artifact of parents who give generously for schooling continuing to give generously with later transfers.
 This result was not apparent in previous studies that, by necessity, focused on a single parent-child pair.

 In columns 3 and 4 we include the child’s gender, age, marital status, and number of own children, but exclude variables that are outcomes of schooling investments—income and schooling itself—to allow the entire effect of schooling investments to fall on schooling transfers.
 We also include parental age, education, race / ethnicity, income and wealth.
 The result for schooling transfers with family fixed effects is once again statistically indistinguishable from zero.
 However, we do find that children who are younger, single, and have more of their own children receive greater transfers.
 All of these variables can be interpreted as reflecting that children with greater need or facing greater liquidity constraints receive larger transfers.

 The final two columns additionally include measures of the child’s income and schooling attainment.
-Here again, the results show no relationship between schooling transfers and later cash transfers (the point estimate is just $24 per $1000 of schooling transfers with a standard error of 24 as well), but again show that parents transfer more to younger children, lower income children, and children with more children of their own.
+Here again, the results show no relationship between schooling transfers and later cash transfers (the point estimate is just $24 per $1000 of schooling transfers, s.e.=24), but again show that parents transfer more to younger children, lower income children, and children with more children of their own.
 Based on the within-family results, transfers increase by $85 for each year a child is younger relative to his siblings, $734 for each additional grandchild in the family, and $47 for each $1,000 less in family income.

 These results are robust to variations in our sample definitions and to alternative specifications of schooling transfers.
 For example, we also estimated the models in table 5 and table 6 using the fraction of tuition paid as our measure of schooling transfers.
-Once again, cash transfers are unrelated to tuition payments (a coefficient of $7.5, s.e.=$ 12, corresponding to table 6, column 6) but do decline significantly with age (a coefficient of -0.57, s.e.=0.08, corresponding to table 5, column 2. .
-As another robustness check we estimated the relationship between cash transfers and schooling transfers using only those children ages 30 to 60 under the assumption that annual earnings later in life are a better proxy for lifetime earnings than those in one’s 20s (Haider and Solon, 2006).
-With this more restrictive age band we estimateda coefficient on schooling transfers of $9 (s.e.=29).
+Once again, cash transfers are unrelated to tuition payments (a coefficient of $7.5, s.e.=12, corresponding to table 6, column 6) but decline significantly with age (a coefficient of -0.57, s.e.=0.08, corresponding to table 5, column 2).
+As another robustness check we estimated the relationship between cash transfers and schooling transfers using only those children ages 30 to 60 under the assumption that annual earnings later in life are a better proxy for lifetime earnings than those in their 20s (Haider and Solon, 2006).
+With this more restrictive age band we an estimated coefficient on schooling transfers of $9 (s.e.=29).